 At Radstock Primary School, we believe in the importance of sport and P.E. and were the first school in Wokingham to hold the Gold School Games Mark in 2015.
-We have held it every year for the past three years.
+We have held it every year for the past four years and were one of the first schools in Wokingham to be awarded the Platinum School Games Mark in 2018.
 We strive to enable every child to be physically literate, supporting their development as competent, confident and healthy movers.
 Physical Literacy can be described as the building blocks - confidence, determination, agility, balance, co-ordination, knowledge & understanding - for lifelong participation in physical activity.
 Sport activity enables children to develop invaluable qualities and transferrable skills such as discipline, teamwork, communication, endurance and ambition, all of which enhance children’s learning both in and out of the classroom and across all areas of the Primary Curriculum.

 We believe that sports and extra-curricular clubs play an important part in promoting social inclusion, healthy lifestyle choices and self-confidence.